amlkteam/toxicity_classification/Milestone2/Project_Proposal.md

 • Learning rate (Adam): 5e-5, 3e-5, 2e-5
 • Number of epochs: 2, 3, 4
 ```

-Finetuning results with 6-labels-in-one-go architecture are surprising very similar and hovering between 0.89 - 0.90, with best combination of (Batch_size 32, Num_epochs 2 and learning rate 2e-5) at 0.9065.

-We used Macro-average version of F1-score due to imbalanced class nature of dataset as the micro-average F1 is too lenient in giving out high scores even when some minority classes score low marks.

 #### Finetuning results (Macro-F1 scores on test set)
 --------------------------------